How tech and medical advances are transforming healthcare investing

 What about sustainability?

 There are three forces that we believe have the potential to make healthcare a sustainable growth area for many years to come.
 The first factor is demographics.
 Increasing numbers of older people around the world is driving an accelerating demand for healthcare services.
+In the US, for example, the oldest members of the so-called baby boomer generation are approaching 75, an age that sees peak utilisation of services such as hip replacements, hearing aids and other conditions of ageing.

 The second factor is efficiency.
 The financial burden to national budgets and employer-sponsored health insurance is creating the necessary force for change.
+For example, in the US between 30% and 40% of healthcare spending is regarded as wasted, which creates a tremendous opportunity to drive efficiency.

 The final critical factor is technology.
 There is a steady stream of novel and disruptive technologies in both medicines and technology/data that are providing new approaches to managing diseases.
 These are providing better patient outcomes in a more cost-effective manner.